lolilo/VisuaLisPy/README.md

 JavaScript parser
 <br /> ~ (n - 1) must have spaces, else reads as '-1'.
 Will edit tokenizing rules and establish precedence for subtraction over negative numbers.
 <br /> ~ if-then-else statement must end with semicolon (shouldn't be necessary).

+Other
+<br /> ~ For raw user input, differentiating between Scheme and JavaScript simply by checking to see whether the program begins with a '(' is not a robust method.
+No.

 #####Additional features
 Backend